-One thing homeowners should do to prevent frozen pipes is winterize hose faucets outdoors.
+One thing homeowners should do to prevent frozen pipes is winterize outdoor hose faucets properly.
 While it's fairly easy to do, it's just a little bit technical.

 I propose to give you the instructions for the task along with a few photos of the valves involved.
-Print the instructions, put them in an envelope and post it near the service valve for the hose faucet.
+You should print the instructions, put them in an envelope and post it near the service valve for the hose faucet.

 There are a few different styles of hose faucets, and a lot of different places their service valves can be.
 I want to give simple instructions for the regular set-up.
-But before that, let's go over the uncommon ones so you don’t go crazy looking for something that doesn’t exist in your house.
+But before that, let's go over the uncommon frost free hose valve so you don’t go crazy looking for something that doesn’t exist in your house.